nikitavoloboev/data/sharing/rules.md

 - No need to create _Doing now_ and _Do next_ blocks.
 I can use _watching_ feature for that and seperate cards instead by topic.
 Use _tags_ to give priority to tasks.
 (In my case _Important_ and _Next_ are always present tags in most boards).
 - Share boards publically that contain no sensetive or private information.
 - For boards like _Learning_ and _Books_, no need to add links to cards as the links to these things should already be added in [LA curated lists](https://github.com/learn-anything/curated-lists#readme) which are easily queriable.

+## Remember
+- Everything evolves with time.
+Projects, articles, ideas will evolve with time and will never be what I first envisioned them to be.